neondatabase/website/content/docs/reference/glossary.md

 ### Platform Partnership plan

 A custom volume-based paid plan offered by Neon that includes support for resale.
 See [Neon plans](/docs/introduction/billing#neon-plans).

+### Point-in-time restore

+Restoration of data to a state that existed at an earlier time.
+Neon retains a data history in the form of Write-Ahead-Log (WAL) records, which allows you to restore data to earlier time.
+A point-in-time restore is performed by creating a branch using the **Time** or **LSN** option.
+See [Create a branch](/docs/manage/branches#create-a-branch) for more information.
+Neon retains 7-day history by default.

 ### PostgreSQL role